 The Royal Botanic Garden is seventy hectares in size and contains more than one hundred thousand different plants.
 A beloved Edinburgh landmark, the Botanic Garden is over 350 years old and is divided into several areas such as the Rock Garden and the Woodland Garden.
 From the botanical garden you also have a beautiful view over the skyline of Edinburgh.

-The botanical garden is largely free, but access to the greenhouses requires a small entrance fee.
-In the Royal Botanic Garden you will find:
+The botanical garden are free to visit, but access to the greenhouses requires a small entrance fee.
+In the Edinburgh Royal Botanic Gardens you will find:

 - A Scottish heather garden